-When you perform system update operations such as INSERT VALUES, UPDATE, DELETE, and ALTER TABLE ADD COLUMN, junk data is retained in the system table and updated data table.
-The junk data diminishes the system performance and consumes a large amount of disk space.
-Therefore, we recommend that you clear such data on a regular basis.
+When you perform system update operations such as INSERT VALUES, UPDATE, DELETE, and ALTER TABLE ADD COLUMN, junk data is retained in the system tables and updated data tables.
+Junk data can reduce system performance and consume a large amount of disk space.
+We recommend that you clear such data on a regular basis.
 This topic describes how to clear junk data for AnalyticDB for PostgreSQL.

 Clear junk data without locking tables

-You can clear some junk data without locking their corresponding tables by using the following method:
+You can clear some junk data without the need to lock their corresponding tables by using the following method:

-Log on to each database as the database owner, and execute the
+• Log on to each database as the database owner and execute the VACUUM statement.

-- When you perform real-time update operations, such as INSERT VALUES, UPDATE, and DELETE, we recommend that you execute the VACUUM statement once a day or at least once a week.
+• When you perform real-time updates, such as INSERT VALUES, UPDATE, and DELETE, we recommend that you execute the VACUUM statement once a day or at least once a week.

-- If you only perform batch updates once a day, we recommend that you execute the VACUUM statement once a week or at least once a month.
+• If you perform batch updates once a day, we recommend that you execute the VACUUM statement once a week or at least once a month.

-The system does not lock tables on which the VACUUM statement is being executed.
-You can read data from the tables or write data into them when the VACUUM statement is executed.
+• The system does not lock tables on which the VACUUM statement is being executed.
+These tables can be read and written during the execution.
 However, this operation increases CPU utilization and I/O usage, and may affect query performance.

 export PGHOST=myinst.gpdb.rds.tbsite.net